oguimbal/pg-mem/readme.md

 db.on('catastrophic-join-optimization', () => {});
 ```

 # 🙋‍♂️ FAQ

 - [Why this instead of Docker ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-why-use-pg-mem-instead-of-an-instance-of-postgres-in-docker-) _TLDR : It's faster.
 Docker is overkill._
 - [What if I need an extension like uuid-ossp ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-what-if-i-need-an-extension-like-uuid-ossp-) _TLDR: You can mock those_
-- [How to import my production schema in pg-mem ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-how-to-import-my-production-schema-in-pg-mem-) _TLDR: pg\_dump with the right args_
+- [How to import my production schema in pg-mem ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-how-to-import-my-production-schema-in-pg-mem-) _TLDR: pg_dump with the right args_
 - [Does pg-mem supports sql migrations ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-does-pg-mem-support-sql-migrations-scripts-) _TLDR: yes._
 - [Does pg-mem supports plpgsql/other scripts/"create functions"/"do statements" ?](https://github.com/oguimbal/pg-mem/wiki/FAQ#-how-to-use-plpgsql-or-other-scripts-) _TLDR: kind of..._

 Detailed answers [in the wiki](https://github.com/oguimbal/pg-mem/wiki/FAQ)

+# ⚠️ Current limitations

+- Materialized views are implemented as views (meaning that they are always up-to-date, without needing them to refresh)
+- Indices implementations are basic
+- No support for timezones

 # 🐜 Development

 Pull requests are welcome :)

 To start hacking this lib, you'll have to:

 - Use VS Code
 - Install [mocha test explorer with HMR support](https://marketplace.visualstudio.com/items?itemName=oguimbal.vscode-mocha-test-adapter) extension
 - `npm start`